aragon/developer-portal/docs/core/02-how-to-guides/02-dao-upgrading/01-aragon-client-migration.md

 title: Aragon Client Migration
 ---

-# Migrating your Aragon Client DAO
+## Migrating Your Aragon Client DAO

 :::note
 To Do